kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/dbLevel.md

 Why is that?
 Well - this only protects us from the submission of forms.

 But what if someone adds the entry directly to the database like we did.
-The same applies if you create a unique table entry using <font color="green">Model::create()</font> - there is no protection.
+The same applies if you create a unique table entry using <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">Model::create()</span> - there is no protection.
 To solve this, we need to add a unique index to our database:

 ```
 Schema::create('invoices', function (Blueprint $table) {